Tempo run length

 An easier method would be doing repetitions (early on as your transitioning into more specific training) is to form up workouts formed in minutes rather then miles.

 It isn't as mentally draining thinking in terms of minutes rather then miles.
 Remember, by the inch its a cinch, by the yard it is hard…at least early on it is.

-If you have layed a strong mileage base and want to start sprinkling tempo runs into your training try sessions like 5x2minutes at tempo run effort or 2×5 minute effort at tempo pace.
+If you have laid a strong mileage base and want to start sprinkling tempo runs into your training try sessions like 5x2minutes at tempo run effort or 2×5 minute effort at tempo pace.